YanivShahar1/Find-Minimum-Spanning-Tree/README.md

 The program will not work if there's a negative weighted cycle in the graph.
 I have added some input files to test the program

-IMPORTANT: Command line arguments are needed to run this program!
+Please notice that command line arguments are needed to run this program!
   In Visual studio:
     Properties-> command line agruments -> "input_file_name" "output_file_name".